Spain Poisonous Spiders & Venomous Snakes, Scorpions, and Insects

 When you first get to your destination, always seek out the local chemist or medical centre, especially if you have children, this may save you time later on in case of an emergency.

-If you have been stung by a scorpion, first remove all jewelry as the infected area may begin to swell, apply a cool compress and seek medical attention, if no medical attention can be given, take 1-2 tablets of Tylenol every 4 hours.
+If you have been stung by a scorpion, do not panic.
+First remove all jewelry as the infected area may begin to swell, apply a cool compress and seek medical attention.
+If no immediate medical attention can be given, take 1-2 tablets of Tylenol every 4 hours.
 Avoid aspirins and ibuprofen.

 There are many different types of wasps in Portugal, Spain and Italy, and the surrounding islands.
 Most just give a nasty sting, and some of these wasps can look terrifying and quite large.